petya-/travel-to-api/README.md

 ### Seeders

-Run the following command to run startup migrations.
+Run the following command to seed the database

 ```js
 adonis seed